railsuser2014/openobject-doc-book-en/10/index.rst

 For a quick low-cost start, you can make use of a month's comprehensive free trial of Tiny's OpenERP SaaS package found at http://ondemand.openerp.com/.
-Using this you sidestep any technical difficulties and get a comprehensive set of system administration services, server hosting, configuration to your environment, maintenance, support and initial training.
+Using this, you sidestep any technical difficulties and get a comprehensive set of system administration services, server hosting, configuration to your environment, maintenance, support and initial training.

-An SaaS package is suited to the needs of small enterprises that do not have very specific needs, and where the initial cost and the delay of implementation are critical factors.
+A SaaS package is suited to the needs of small enterprises that do not have very specific needs, and where the initial cost and the delay of implementation are critical factors.

 To meet its objectives of minimal cost, the SaaS package aims for highly automated standardized data